Fulmine-Labs/LNRoutingVizualization/README.md

 This Python code aggregates transactions and provides an at-a-glance vizualization of where traffic was heavy or light, which channels cluster together and how fees were set relative to other nodes.

-The input to this is a transaction history CSV file, exported from the RTL routing interface A sample file, Forwarding-history-sample.csv is provided.
+The input to this is a transaction history CSV file, exported from the RTL routing interface.
+A sample file, Forwarding-history-sample.csv is provided.
 The sample data has been anonymized for privacy, but actual RTL data will display actual node names.

 1. Node Creation: Each node represents a channel that has participated in some routing